St Patrick’s Day – Why Green…?

 Karen Haller

-In the 19th century the tradition of ‘wearing of the green’ started.
+In the 19th century the tradition of ‘the wearing of the green’ started.
 This meant wearing an item of green clothing or a shamrock.

-Surrounded by so much green, is it any surprise it became Ireland’s lucky colour.
+Surrounded by so much green, is it any surprise that it became Ireland’s lucky colour.

-St Patrick’s Day is all about having fun and celebrating, so get your green on and break out the corn beef and cabbage!
+St Patrick’s Day is all about having fun and celebrating, so get your green on and break out the corned beef and cabbage!

 Wishing you a colourful day